$42 | 2 hours | 1.5 miles

 Untouristed gems await you

-With your locally-raised historian and guide, Dugan, your journey will include more than the usual tourist spots.
+Your journey will include more than the usual tourist spots.

 In the iconic Old Port, you’ll uncover Black history hidden all around you.
 Stepping on granite cobblestones crooked with age — that once saw footfalls from national heroes like Frederick Douglass — you’ll pass landmarks like boutique storefronts once home to Black-owned barbershops where abolitionists whispered intelligence to Underground Railroad conductors.
 The air here still lingers with the notes of a longshoreman’s sea shanty, the crackle of rope from cargo hoisted aboard ships creaking in the waters of Casco Bay, and the myriad accents of Black sailors arriving from the Caribbean and eastern Canadian provinces.